Sharaal/sql-pg/README.md

 )
 ```

 There are a lot more Tag Helpers available and documented in the Wiki, starting with [Wiki -> Key(s)](https://github.com/Sharaal/sql-pg/wiki/Key%28s%29).
+Also own Tag Helpers can be written easily to extend the possibilities the library provide.

 ## Contact